goujonbe/blog/content/post/go-first-impressions.md

 draft: true
 ---

+![Gopher mascot by Renee French](/img/go_first_impressions/gopher.png)

 Over the past couple of weeks, I have been interested in a new language called Go.
 I have been developing mostly in Java and Python for 3 years now and I was keen to learn a new language.
 As I was looking for a new language to learn, Go caught my attention.
 Indeed, this language created by Googlers in 2007 has a lot of traction these days, espescially with the rise of cloud-native apps  and projects like [Kubernetes](https://kubernetes.io/) or [CockroachDB](https://www.cockroachlabs.com/) that are essentially developed in Go.
-Moreover, Go seems to be popular within the developer community according to the [lastest StackOverflow survey](https://insights.stackoverflow.com/survey/2019) and my colleagues are eulogistic when it comes to compare Go to other languages so "Let's Go!", I said.
+Moreover, Go seems to be popular within the developer community according to the [latest StackOverflow survey](https://insights.stackoverflow.com/survey/2019) and for my colleagues who are eulogistic about Go.

-My goal in this article is to provide you objective (and less objective...)  information about Go's features, its adadvantages and drawbacks.
+My goal in this article is to provide you unbiased information about Go's features, its adadvantages and drawbacks.
 I would also like to share links to resources I have found particularly useful through my journey and I will conclude this article by giving you my humble opinion on what has amazed me and what I have liked the least.

-![Gopher mascot by Renee French](/img/go_first_impressions/gopher.png)

 ## Creation and adoption